ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

   * X-RateLimit-Reset and X-Rate-Limit-Reset

 The semantic of RateLimit depends on the windowing algorithm.
-A sliding window policy for example, may result in having a remaining keyword value related to the ratio between the current and the maximum throughput. e.g.
+A sliding window policy for example, may result in having a remaining parameter value related to the ratio between the current and the maximum throughput. e.g.

 ~~~
 RateLimit-Policy: "sliding";q=12;w=1
-RateLimit: "sliding";q=12;r=6;t=1          ; using 50% of throughput, that is 6 units/s
+; using 50% of throughput, that is 6 units/s
+RateLimit: "sliding";q=12;r=6;t=1

 ~~~